 I felt hungry to push the limits of what we could do as a small pottery business and I wanted to challenge myself to see how I could add to Curry's wood fired body of work.

 And let's be honest, I have zero interest in learning how to wheel throw pottery and create the beautiful functional work that Curry does.
 Days turned into weeks of thinking what I could do to contribute.
 I experimented with a few ideas, but nothing seemed to work and I just wasn't passionate about these ideas.

 Then, FINALLY, I realized that I could take something I've been doing for years and adapt it to ceramics: making jewelry.
 Since I was about 12 years old, I've been making jewelry with beads and wire.
 Though I would make it just for fun and give as Christmas gifts to my family, it was always something I enjoyed doing.
 I also collect modern and vintage jewelry and almost every birthday or Christmas I would get jewelry as a gift.

 Needless to say, jewelry, whether making it or collecting it, has been a passion of mine for as long as I can remember.
-So it made sense when I decided I wanted to challenge myself to adapt my jewelry making skills into making ceramic jewelry.
+Do you have a passion you can share with the world?
+Something that will challenge to and bring your voice to a certain field?
+For me it made sense when I decided I wanted to challenge myself to adapt my jewelry making skills into making ceramic jewelry.

 But what didn't make sense was the fact that I actually had no idea how to make ceramic jewelry, I just knew I wanted to do it.
 Thankfully I'm married to a potter who could--very patiently--teach me how to put this dream into practice.